dannyzju/hexo_blog_source/source/_posts/Techmon-Go-2-Topological-Sort.md

 ---
-title: 'Techmon Go 2: Topological Sort'
+title: 'Data Structure & Algorithms Notes: Topological Sort'
 date: 2016-07-16 20:39:07
+tags:
+- Data Structure & Algorithms
-tags: TechmonGo TopologicalSort
+- TopologicalSort
 ---
 ### I. Topological Sort Definition
 First of all, what is topological Sort?
 Here is the definition from WikiPedia